Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Introduction

+The fundamental obstacle that prevents the average-case analysis from producing convincing explanations is that the considered random graph models are not realistic.
+They assume that edges in the graph are independent of each other.
+However, real-world networks typically exhibit \emph{locality}, i.e., edges in an evolving network tend to form between vertices that are already close in the network.

+We resolve this discrepancy by modeling edge dependencies using geometry and extend the comparison in Table~\ref{tab:resultComparison} by adding the second row.
+Generally, \emph{geometric random graphs} are obtained by randomly distributing vertices in some metric space (e.g. the Euclidean plane) and connecting any two vertices with a probability that depends on their distance.
+In this framework, heterogeneous networks (i.e., networks on which the bidirectional BFS has been observed to perform particularly well) can be obtained by using the hyperbolic plane as the underlying geometry.

+In this paper, we analyze the bidirectional BFS on random graph models with an underlying geometry.
+We prove that, with high probability, the bidirectional BFS has a sublinear worst-case running time on the heterogeneous networks generated by the hyperbolic random graph model.
+Additionally, it is not hard to see why there is no asymptotic speedup on the homogeneous networks generated by the Euclidean random graph model.
+Both results match previous empirical observations.
+Finally, we interpret these insights and discuss how the heterogeneity of the degree distribution and an underlying geometry affect the running time of the bidirectional breadth first search.

+\paragraph*{Related Work} The research on scale-free networks has gained a lot of attention for quite some time now.
+Therefore, it is no surprise that the extensively studied problem of computing shortest paths has also been considered in the context of such graphs~\cite{ask-spqcn-12, phzs-fafap-12, lfc-dsspa-17}.
+However, the bidirectional search that was introduced in 1969~\cite{p-bhspp-69} and that has since become one of the standard search heuristics, has only recently been examined on scale-free networks.
+In fact, there are only two theoretical explanations for the performance improvements obtained using this heuristic, both using an average-case analysis that considers one or more random graph models~\cite{lr-bspagacb-89, bn-kaabra-16}.

-In this paper, we analyze the bidirectional BFS on hyperbolic random graphs, which are generated by randomly placing vertices in the hyperbolic plane and connecting each pair that is geometrically close.
-This model was introduced by Krioukov et al.~\cite{PhysRevE.82.036106} with the aim to generate graphs that closely resemble real-world networks.
-Hyperbolic random graphs in particular have a power-law degree distribution and high clustering~\cite{DBLP:conf/icalp/GugelmannPP12,PhysRevE.82.036106}.
-Moreover, as these properties emerge naturally from the hyperbolic geometry, the model is conceptually simple, which makes it accessible to mathematical analysis.
-It has thus gained popularity in different research areas and has been studied from different perspectives.
+A model that yields a better representation of real-world networks than the ones considered before, is the hyperbolic random graph model introduced by Krioukov et al.~\cite{kpk-h-10}.
+The generated graphs feature a heterogeneous degree distribution, high clustering, and a small diameter; properties that are often observed in real-world networks.
+These properties emerge naturally from the hyperbolic geometry.
+Moreover, the model is conceptually simple, which makes it accessible to mathematical analysis.
+For these reasons it has gained popularity in different research areas and has been studied from different perspectives.